locationtech/geomesa/geomesa-tools/README.md

 `--file` The file path to the csv file or tsv file being ingested.

-`--format` The format of that file, either CSV or TSV.

-`--table` The accumulo table name, the table will be created if not already extant.
+`-c` or `--catalog` The accumulo table name, the table will be created if not already extant.

-`--feature-name` The name of the SimpleFeatureType to be used.
+`-f` or `--feature-name` The name of the SimpleFeatureType to be used.

-`--spec` The SimpleFeatureType of the CSV or TSV file, must match the layout of columns in the CSV/TSV file
+`-s` or `--spec` The SimpleFeatureType of the CSV or TSV file, must match the layout of columns in the CSV/TSV file

+`--skip-header` Boolean value to specify whether to skip the header or not (false includes the header)

 `--datetime` The name of the field in the SFT spec above that corresponds to the the *time* column in the data being ingested.

 `--dtformat` The Joda DateTimeFormat string for the date-time field, e.g.: "MM/dd/yyyy HH:mm:ss"

+`--idfields` The comma separated list of ID fields used to generate the feature IDs.
+If empty, it is assumed that the ID will be generated via a hash on the attributes of that line

+`--lon` The name of the longitude field.

+`--lat` The name of the latitude field.

 ### list
 To list the features on a specified catalog table, use the `list` command.